Fentrice Driskell: House Democratic Policy Chair

 Driskell served as the Florida House Democratic Policy Chair for the 2020–2022 term.

 House Democratic Caucus Leader

 Driskell was unanimously elected as Leader of the Florida House Democratic Caucus for the 2024–2026 term.
-She will be the first Black woman to serve in that role.
+She was the first black woman to serve in this role.
+In November 2024, Driskell was reconfirmed as Leader of the Florida House Democrats, making her the first House member elected to serve consecutive leadership terms since 1992.

 Political positions

+In April 2021, Driskell supported bipartisan police reform efforts in the Florida House, notably advocating for HB 7051, which aimed to increase accountability and transparency in law enforcement practices.

 In April 2022, Driskell argued that the bill to repeal the Reedy Creek Improvement Act would impose tax burdens on Orange and Osceola counties in the "billions of dollars".

 On April 21, 2022, Driskell attempted to stage a sit-in demonstration to prevent a vote on proposed changes to the Florida congressional district maps that included dismantling of her district.
-Opponents of the tactic compared the demonstration to an insurrection.
-The attempted demonstration was unsuccessful in preventing the proposed redistriting.
+The attempted demonstration was unsuccessful in preventing the proposed redistricting.

+In February 2023, Driskell sponsored HB 49, a bill establishing the Historic Cemeteries Program and Advisory Council within the Florida Department of State to support the identification, preservation, and maintenance of abandoned and historic cemeteries, particularly African American sites.
+The bill included a $1 million appropriation for research and grants, and passed all committee stops with strong bipartisan support.

+In December 2024, Driskell actively pushed for Medicaid expansion and the implementation of the Florida KidCare program, publicly urging Governor Ron DeSantis and state agencies to provide affordable health care to more children and families.
+She has written formal letters demanding action, criticized state delays as irresponsible, and called for dropping lawsuits that restrict continuous coverage for children, emphasizing the need to protect vulnerable Floridians.

+In March 2025, Driskell criticized proposals to eliminate property taxes in Florida, arguing that such measures would harm local communities by reducing funding for essential public services like schools, police, and fire departments.
+She contends that shifting the tax burden onto local governments would force cuts to vital services, highlighting her opposition to policies she views as detrimental to Floridians.